isomerpages/isomerpages-boa/_register/polytechnics-with-waivers.md

 Architectural qualifications accredited by the Board are five years full-time on campus courses.

-Singapore polytechnic graduates from the following two courses are granted waivers of the first two years of study in the degree course overseas but are required to complete a minimum of three (3) years full-time on campus architectural programme, which includes the final year of the first degree of Bachelor of Arts (Architecture) or its equivalent in order for the final degree of Bachelor/Master of Architecture to be recognised by the Board for registration.
+Polytechnic graduates from the following two courses may be granted up to two years advanced standing (depending on the university) for the overseas degree courses but are required to complete a minimum of three (3) years full-time on campus architectural programme, which includes the final year of the first degree of Bachelor of Arts (Architecture) or its equivalent in order for the final degree of Bachelor/Master of Architecture to be recognised by the Board for registration.
 <table class="table-v">
   <tr>
     <td>Singapore Polytechnic</td>